Last Updated on September 14, 2025 3:41:19 AM by Vivek Makwana

 How to Start Building Your Credit Score

-Apply for a credit card against a fixed deposit.
-Use it regularly and pay bills on time.
+Apply for a credit card with a fixed deposit.
+Use it frequently and pay your payments on schedule.

 2. Become an Add-On Cardholder